sammatcha/sammatcha.github.io/README.md

 1. Work on tablet layout - other layout issues
 2. ~~Link blog~~
 3. Add cursor flashlight effect
-4. Work on appealing layout - depth
+4. Work on better designs
-5. Add to the Projects section
+5. ~~Add to the Projects section~~
+6. Mobile layout